microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/Identity.SignIns/docs/v1.0/Update-MgPolicyAuthenticationMethodPolicy.md

 # Update-MgPolicyAuthenticationMethodPolicy

 ## SYNOPSIS
-Update the properties of an authenticationMethodsPolicy object.
+Update the navigation property authenticationMethodsPolicy in policies

 ## SYNTAX